The cost of a sample license is split up in three parts:

 Example: A category C track 15 second sample = recording royalties of 10 %.

-* The fee you pay to acquire this license is an advance payment which is recoverable from royalties you must pay on future revenue from your new recording (apart from synch and neighboring rights revenues).
+* The fee you pay to acquire a category B/A license is an advance payment which is recoverable from royalties you must pay on future revenue from your new recording (apart from synch and neighboring rights revenues).